juce-framework/JUCE-tutorials/markdown/tutorial_choosing_projucer_template.md

 ---
-title: Projucer Part 3: Choosing the right Projucer template for your application
+title: Projucer Part 3, choosing the right Projucer template for your application
 ---
 # Tutorial: Projucer Part 3: Choosing the right Projucer template for your application